vedantfunde/image-retrieval/README.md

 ## Features
 - This model can be used via GUI as well as the command line.
 - Image retrieval can be done by:
-  - An image whose semantically similar images you want to retrieve.
+  - An image whose similar images you want to retrieve.

 **Note:** The model performs well when text and images are semantically similar to the images in the dataset.